triblatron/dagui/README.md

 * implement backend for
   * OpenGL 4.6
   * Vulkan 1.3

-## Dependencies
-* C++17 compiler (gcc 9.4+, clang16+, Visual Studio 2017+)
-* Lua-5.4.x for the declarative format
-* CMake 3.16+ for the build system
-* VulkanSceneGraph for integration demos
-* md4c for markdown parsing
-* svgpp for SVG parsing
-* nodebase for basic features such as Lua support, configuration and streams.
-* math library with 2D, 3D vectors and 4x4 matrices
-  * required to do translation and rotation in one matrix multiplication
-  * required to create an Orthographic projection
-* Packages for Linux Debian based
-  * g++
-  * cmake
-  * make
-  * libgtest-dev
-  * libgmock-dev
-  * libbenchmark-dev
-  * liblua5.4-dev
-  * git

 ## Known working platforms
 * Ubuntu 20.04.6 LTS x64 gcc 9